grantmcconnaughey/grantmcconnaughey.github.io/_drafts/2017-01-03-mistakes-ive-made.md

     return Project.objects.filter(owner__login__in=owner_logins)
 ```

 Notice that this creates a `Github` client object directly (the `Github` client comes from the great [PyGithub library](https://github.com/PyGithub/PyGithub)).
-Unfortunately, the `get_projects` method was called from the project sidebar (the sidebar on the left hand side of each and every page while logged into Lintly).
+Unfortunately, the `get_projects` method was called from the project sidebar (the sidebar on the left-hand side of each and every page while logged into Lintly).
 This meant I had to mock the `get_projects` method on every single view test...quite the nightmare!

 ### How I fixed the mistake